wolfadex/inventory-app/README.md

 ### Building for dev

+`just dev`

-- `just dev` - start various dev servers in watch mode
+This start various dev servers in watch mode, using run-pty to manage them all.
+See the run-pty docs for more about how to navigate its UI.

 ### Building for prod